Full 2014 Infiniti QX60 Review

 The EPA estimates fuel economy at 22 mpg combined (20 city/26 highway) for the front-drive version, while the all-wheel-drive version drops slightly to 21 mpg combined.
 In extensive Edmunds testing, however, we've found the QX60 typically struggles to match these mileage numbers in real-world driving.
 Properly equipped, an all-wheel-drive QX60 can tow up to 5,000 pounds.

-The QX60 features a supercharged 2.5-liter four-cylinder engine that joins forces with a 15kW electric motor fed by a lithium-ion battery pack.
+The QX60 Hybrid features a supercharged 2.5-liter four-cylinder engine that joins forces with a 15kW electric motor fed by a lithium-ion battery pack.
 Combined output is rated at 250 hp and 243 lb-ft of torque.
-Although official EPA numbers have yet to be released, Infiniti claims the hybrid is good for a combined fuel economy estimate of 26 mpg.
+Official EPA numbers stand at an impressive 26 mpg combined (25 city/28 highway).

 Standard safety features for the 2014 Infiniti QX60 include antilock disc brakes, front seat-mounted side airbags, full-length side curtain airbags, stability/traction control and a rearview camera.